For booking or info, email: firstname.lastname@example.org or call (971) 599-7225

 After trying out a succession of vocalists, in mid-2012 Rob suggested adding high school friend, and fellow musician, Michael Payne (Swerve for the Girl) on vocals.

 As the band worked to craft it's distinctive sound throughout 2012 and 2013, changes in the band's lineup have helped the band solidify into an extremely tight unit.
-Fred Seghetti joined in August of 2013, on bass, bringing his talent, amazing energy and positive attitude.

 At the end of 2013, due to his relocation to Eugene, the band lost Bill Murphy on drums.
 SAS was fortunate enough to immediately replace Bill with veteran Portland-area drummer, Scott Andergard (Hema).
 Then, in February 2014, the band decided to part ways with Peter Lee.
-However, the addition of both Fred and Scott has ushered in a renewed sense of creativity and drive to the band, as well as provided a more contemporary sound.
+However, the addition of Scott has ushered in a renewed sense of creativity and drive to the band, as well as provided a more contemporary sound.

 With roots in 70s Punk, 80s Metal, 90s Alternative and all 21st century Rock genres, Scar After Scar is a singularly unique and distinctive band which defies classification.